-The preparation of financial statements in conformity with IFRS requires Management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of income and expense during the reporting period.
-Although these estimates are based on Management's best knowledge of the amount, actual results ultimately may differ from those estimates.
+The preparation of financial statements in conformity with IFRS requires Management to make estimates and judgements in the application of accounting policies that affect the reported amounts of assets, liabilities, income and expense.
+Estimates and judgements are based on historical experience and Management's best knowledge of the amount.
+Due to the inherent uncertainty in making estimates and judgements, actual results in future periods may be based on amounts which differ from those estimates.
+No material estimates and judgements have been applied in the preparation of these financial statements.